Democrat Donor Ed Buck Being Investigated After Second Man Dies In His Hollywood Home

 Protesters gathered outside his California mansion to demand that police investigate the incident properly after they failed to determine what had happened to the first victim, 26-year-old Gemmel Moore, who was found dead at Buck’s house in July 2017 from a meth overdose.
 At the time, Buck was investigated for suspected murder, but nothing came out of the investigation as the Los Angeles District Attorney found “insufficient evidence to prosecute,” as reported by the Daily Mail.

 On Monday, Buck was once again interviewed by police after another black man, who was reportedly in his 50s, died in the retired donor’s house of a still-unknown cause.
-The public affairs strategist who worked with Moore’s family accused the DA and Sheriff’s Department of having “blood on their hands” for failing to investigate Buck the first time around.
+The public affairs strategist who worked with Moore’s family accused the DA and sheriff’s department of having “blood on their hands” for failing to investigate Buck the first time around.

 “This was preventable.
 We knew he hadn’t stopped, that it was only a matter of time before this happened again.
 And now it’s only a matter of time before it happens a third time if he’s not stopped,” Jasmyne Cannick said.